MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ## Export the model to a GLB file

-In this step, we’ll export the model to a GLB file so it can be used with Dynamics 365 mixed reality apps.
+In this step, we’ll export the model to a GLB file so it can be used with Dynamics 365 mixed-reality apps.

 1. In the **Geometry** pane, right-click to open the **Tab Menu**, and then select **Export** > **ROP GLTF Output**.

     ![Export > ROP GLTF Output command](media/houdini-53-export.PNG "Export > ROP GLTF Output command")

-2. Drag a connection from the **material1** output node to the **rop_gltf** input node.
+2. Drag a connection from the **material1** output node to the **rop_gltf1** input node.

     ![Connected nodes](media/houdini-54-connected-nodes.PNG "Connected nodes")